krisrs1128/generative_review/README.md

-This repository contains implementing the examples from _Generative Models: An Interdisciplinary Perspective_.
+This repository implements the examples from _Generative Models: An Interdisciplinary Perspective_.
 The structure is,

 * `generative`: An R package containing helper functions used throughtout the review.
 * `experimental_design`: Longitudinal design and blocking examples.